Fantomas42/django-blog-zinnia/docs/getting-started/install.rst

 * `pyparsing`_ >= 1.5.5 < 2.0.0
 * `django-xmlrpc`_ >= 0.1.5

-Note that all the dependencies will be resolved if you install Zinnia with :program:`pip` or :program:`easy_install`, excepting Django.
+Note that all the needed dependencies will be resolved if you install Zinnia with :program:`pip` or :program:`easy_install`, excepting Django.

 .. _getting-the-code: